1amageek/AppPilot/README.md

 - **🚀 Universal Compatibility**: Works with SwiftUI, AppKit, Electron, and web applications
 - **⏰ Intelligent Waiting**: Wait for elements to appear or conditions to be met
 - **📷 Screen Capture**: Take screenshots of windows and applications using ScreenCaptureKit
-- **🌐 Input Source Management**: Multi-language text input with automatic input source switching
+- **🌐 Multi-Language IME Support**: Advanced composition input for Japanese, Chinese, Korean, and other languages with automatic candidate detection
 - **🔄 Graceful Fallback**: Coordinate-based automation when element detection fails
 - **🛡️ Type Safety**: Built with Swift 6.1 and modern concurrency (Actor-based design)
 - **🧪 Comprehensive Testing**: Swift Testing framework with dedicated TestApp integration